-Mexico is a country rich with culture, natural beauty and unique wildlife.
+Mexico is a country rich in culture, natural beauty and unique wildlife.
 A fantastic place for seeing dolphins and Whale spotting.

 Mexico - 2 cruises